amaa11/Additive-Effects-of-Collinearity/README.md

     print('The effect of ', X.columns[m], round(effect*par_2, 4))
     m = m+1
 ```
-Then we creat a dataframe and sore based on the effect size
+Then, we creat a dataframe and store based on the effect size
 ```
 col = X.columns.to_list()
 df = pd.DataFrame({'Features': col, 'Effect size': total_effect})